hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 ```

 ### Extract Service Account Token
 You check the secret token in the created service account and extract the token field by running the following commands.
 The token is a randomized string.
-The setup shows a snippet of this string.
+The setup shows only a snippet of this string.